 Oregon state law requires that public entities spend 1.5% of public building construction costs on green energy technology.

-The 1.5% for Green Energy Technology program applies to public entities in Oregon.
-1.5 percent of the total contract price of a public improvement contract for new construction or a major renovation of a public building must be spent on green energy technology, regardless of the funding source.
+The 1.5% for Green Energy Technology (GET) requirement applies to public entities in Oregon.
+1.5 percent of the total contract price of a public improvement contract for new construction or a major renovation of a public building must be spent on green energy technology, or as an alternative, woody biomass energy technology (WBET), regardless of the funding source.

 Green energy technology includes:

 - Solar technologies such as photovoltaic and solar thermal systems.

 - Passive solar and day lighting systems that reduce whole building energy use by 20 percent or more.